 Elections & Campaigns

 A trifecta occurs when the same party holds control of the governor's office and both chambers of the state legislature.
-On November 3, both parties will have opportunities to gain and break up existing political trifectas.
+After the November 3 elections, Republicans are projected to gain three new trifectas — Montana, New Hampshire, and Alaska — for 2021.

 A political party holds a “trifecta” in a state when it controls both state legislative chambers as well as the governor’s office.
-Currently, Republicans have trifectas in 21 states, Democrats hold 15 state trifectas, and the remaining 14 states are under split control.
+Pre-election, Republicans held trifectas in 21 states, Democrats held 15 state trifectas, and the remaining 14 states were under split control.
 When one party controls both the legislature and governor’s mansion in a state, that party has a clear path to pass their preferred public policies without any major roadblocks from the opposition party.